By Ann Grove, Logical's President

 So you've hired a consultant or agency to develop a marketing deliverable such as a blog post, white paper, or video.
 Now is not the time to wash your hands of the project.
 Instead, increase the effectiveness of the content and improve the outcome by providing your consultant with some key documents you likely already have on hand if you have a marketing team:

 Your marketing consultant also need at least one more resource: a Subject Matter Expert (SME) or collaborator.
 Occasionally we meet a client who wants the Logical writer to develop content with minimal direction and no team interaction, but a technical review is still required.

 Our most successful projects are typically those where the client takes the time to discuss things like market trends, industry news, and product differentiation.
 The client's deep industry knowledge enhances our keyword-optimized and targeted content, resulting in high-performing results.

-Logical offers free project consultations and takes all of the stress out of outsourcing security content and compliance analysis needs.
-Reach us at +1 717.927.6168 or reach out using our Contact page.
+Ann has passion for producing content that people rely on for buying decisions.
+She takes all of the stress out of outsourcing security content and compliance analysis with no-obligation consultations.
+Reach Logical today using our Contact page.